Microscopic Polyangiitis (MPA)

 Microscopic polyangiitis (MPA) is an uncommon disease.
-It is the result of blood vessel inflammation ("vasculitis"), which can damage organ systems.
+It is the result of blood vessel inflammation (vasculitis), which can damage organ systems.
 The areas most commonly affected by MPA include the kidneys, lung, nerves, skin, and joints.
-MPA shares many common features with another form of vasculitis called Wegener's granulomatosis, and treatment approaches for these illnesses are similar.
+MPA shares many common features with another form of vasculitis called granulomatosis with polyangiitis (Wegener's), and treatment approaches for these illnesses are similar.

 What is vasculitis?

 Vasculitis is a general term that refers to inflammation of the blood vessels.
-When blood vessels become inflamed, they can only react in limited ways.
 When inflamed, the blood vessel may become weakened and stretch forming an aneurysm, or become so thin that it ruptures resulting in bleeding into the tissue.
 Vasculitis can also cause blood vessel narrowing to the point of closing off the vessel entirely.
 This can cause organs to become damaged from loss of oxygen and nutrients that were being supplied by the blood.

 MPA affects small to medium-sized blood vessels, which directly reflects on the type of tissue injury that is seen in this disease.

-Because many different organ systems may be involved, a wide range of symptoms are possible in MPA.
+Because many different organ systems may be involved, a wide range of symptoms and signs are possible in MPA.
 Patients who have MPA may feel generally ill and fatigued, have fever, or have loss of appetite and weight.
-They usually also have symptoms related to areas of involvement such as shortness of breath or coughing up of blood from disease affecting the lungs, rashes, muscle and/or joint pain.
+They usually also have symptoms related to areas of involvement such as rashes, muscle and/or joint pain.
+When MPA affects the lungs they may have shortness of breath or coughing up of blood.
 MPA affecting the nerves may cause an abnormal sensation followed by numbness or loss of strength.
 Any combination of these symptoms may be present.